Shop Floor Automations interviews Jeremy Bout of Edge Factor:

-The Founder of Edge Factor Jeremy Bout was a typical high school graduate who didn’t quite know what he wanted to do.
-What was atypical about him was that he experimented with manufacturing by trying out a five-axis machine.
-He said the experience changed his life significantly.
+Edge Factor founder Jeremy Bout was a typical high school graduate with no decisions about his future.
+When he first experimented with manufacturing via a five-axis machine, he said the experience changed his life.

-In an interview with Shop Floor Automations, Jeremy spoke about how the first piece he ever built with a machine set him on a path that would change his life, as well as the lives of others.
-For Disney, it was all started by a mouse, and for Jeremy, it was all started by an end mill.
+The first part Jeremy ever built with a machine set him on a path that would change his life and the lives of others.
+For Disney, it was all started by a mouse – for Jeremy, it all started with an end mill.

 Read more after the page break below!

-The goal of Edge Factor is to make sure young people realize that they have opportunities they may not have considered previously in the manufacturing sector.
-It started with one story, and now, their library has over 40 films with a deep library of accompanying videos and interactive resources available.
+The goal is to attract young people to all the possibilities that manufacturing provides.
+Their library has over 40 films with a deep library of accompanying videos and interactive resources available.

-Edge Factor can be broken down into three types of programming.
-There is EduFACTOR – an educational platform for career pathways, technology and for teachers to talk to students and parents.
-There is Edge Factor Live – with over 700 live events covered so far with manufacturing resources.
-Finally, there is EF Agency – it takes a regional approach with organizations, communities and economic development groups for local manufacturing industries.
+Next, Edge Factor Live has over 700 live events covered so far with manufacturing resources.
+Finally, the EF Agency takes a regional approach with organizations, communities and economic development groups for local manufacturing industries.

 “If I had to kind of pick that catalyst moment, definitely it had to be with Neil Peart, the drummer of RUSH,” Jeremy said.
-“His statement was a pretty major one for me, because when I started the process, I was building a TV show, and after the statement and processing what he said, I realized it was [instead] a film that needed to be completed.”
+“His statement was a pretty major one for me, because…after the statement and processing what he said, I realized it was [instead] a film that needed to be completed.”

 “What Neil said to me was ‘What could be more transcendent than a musical instrument?’
 Really what that meant was that an instrument in the hand of an artist will yield a melody that’s going to become part of the DNA of the listener.”

-How does Jeremy feel about the changing landscape of the Made in America movement, with all the political changes going on?
+How does Jeremy feel about the changing landscape of the Made in America movement?
 He says while he has not directly seen the results of the new administration’s policies, we should be preparing for it.

-Jeremy is confident that if educators and parents use Edge Factor as a tool to reach the new workforce, it will make a significant difference in meeting this challenge.
-“If you weren’t already engaged with getting the next generation or the next pipeline of workers coming into your plant, you better be focused on it now, because there was already a need before, but the need just got way deeper.”
+Jeremy is confident that if educators and parents use Edge Factor as a tool to reach the new workforce, it will make a significant difference.
+“If you weren’t already engaged with getting the next generation or the next pipeline of workers coming into your plant, you better be focused on it now.”

 Visit Edge Factor’s main site at EdgeFactor.com, as well as to find them on Twitter at @EdgeFactorShow.